Jeanez12/EWER-Early-warning-agent/README.md

 ## Note on the Demo

-The `deploy/deploy.sh` script performs real, observable Google Cloud actions (Cloud Run, Firestore, Pub/Sub) — the demo video shows live Cloud Run logs, a Firestore update visible in the console, and the alert being automatically triggered following the cumulative escalation simulated with `tests/sample_reports.py`.
+The `deploy/deploy.sh` script performs real, observable Google Cloud actions on Cloud Run, Firestore, and Pub/Sub.
+The demo video shows live Cloud Run logs, a Firestore update visible in the console, and the alert being automatically triggered following the cumulative escalation simulated with `tests/sample_reports.py`.